The 10 Most Important Things To Look For At A High End Recording Studio in NYC

-There are a variety of reasons why video production (in the form of the TV commercial) is such an indispensable marketing tool.
+There are many reasons why video production (in the form of the TV commercial) is an indispensable marketing tool.
 And one is their ability to become a timeless component of popular culture.

-Take the example of the Super Bowl, which is arguably known for it’s commercials as much as it is for the actual ball game.
+Take the example of the Super Bowl.
 A single 30 second spot costs an average of $4.5 million, for this is the admission price for eternally embedding your commercial within the American consciousness.

-There’s the type of commercial that fades away right after it airs, and then there’s the type that gets talked about for decades afterward.
+Also, the type of commercial that fades away right after it airs.
+And then there’s the type that gets talked about for decades afterward.
 Here are some of the latter, those evergreen commercials, from each major category.

 The Commercial That Makes You Smile

 The best moments in life are accompanied by a smile.
-It’s that simple, and that’s why one of the most iconic types of commercials is the type that forces a smile out of you.
+It’s that simple.
+That’s why one of the most iconic types of commercials is the type that forces a smile out of you.